-Peter Choi is currently a design principal at designcamp MoonPark (dmp architects) in Seoul, where he has been since 2012.
-Choi trained at Skidmore, Owings, and Merrill, LLP and Richard Meier and Partners (both in New York) before moving to Seoul in 2006, where he was the sole design principal at JINA architects before joining dmp.
+Peter Choi is currently a design principal at designcamp MoonPark architects (dmp) in Seoul, where he has worked since 2012.
+Choi trained at Skidmore, Owings, and Merrill, LLP and Richard Meier and Partners — both in New York City — before moving to Seoul in 2006, where he was the sole design principal at JINA architects before joining dmp.

-When Choi arrival in Seoul, he had very little knowledge of the Korean language, and had to rely primarily on visual communication to carry out his tasks.
+When Choi arrived in Seoul, he had very little knowledge of the Korean language and had to rely primarily on visual communication to carry out his tasks.
 "It became very evident that the rigorous training I received at Cornell with the emphasis on drawing would be my primary tool in communicating with both my architects and clients," says Choi.

-Choi is also actively involved in his community: He is a sitting member of the Seoul City Architecture Committee, which reviews the design of new projects in the city; and does monthly segments on architecture on Korea's only English-broadcasting radio station.
+Choi is also actively involved in his community and is a sitting member of the Seoul City Architecture Committee, which reviews the design of new projects in the city.

 After completing his B.Arch. in 1990, Choi received a M.Arch.II from Harvard GSD in 1994.
 Choi is registered in New York while practicing in Seoul.